Marguerite Wellborn was a naturalist and a writer who believed that knowledge was the key to environmental preservation.

 What we’re funding

-Since its inception in 2001, the fund has awarded grants totaling more than $5.5 million to more than 100 organizations.
+Since its inception in 2001, the fund has awarded grants totaling more than $5.5 million to more than 125 organizations and programs.

 - Place-based ecology education has been implemented in schools across the region.
 Students are tracking wildlife, studying vernal pools and stream ecology, measuring climate – and much more.

 - Teachers get significant professional development and resources through the Wellborn Institute.